 VOLUME 4 - PUBLIC PARTICIPATION PROCESS PPP - SUPORTING DOCUMENTS

 Public Participation AppendicesA.
 I and AP database B. Notices sent out to I and APs C. Adverts and site notices D. Focus Group Meetings-schedule, invitations, minutes and attendance registers E. Proofs of distribution of hard copies of Draft EIR to Authorities F1.
 Proofs of submissions received Authorities and Paternoster IAPs F2.
 Proofs of submissions received Britannica Heights F3.
 Proofs of submissions received BH, St Helena Bay petition F4.
 Proofs of submissions received Petitions continue F5.
 Proofs of submissions received Petitions cont.
 Farmers and others F6.
 Proofs of submissions received from other IAPs F7.
 Correspondence with IAPs G1.
 All papers and articles submitted by IAPs D. Brand and G. Shleger G2.
 All papers and articles submitted by IAPs M. Ralph G3.
 All papers and articles submitted by IAPs P Pickford-A Jenkins review G4.
-All papers and articles submitted by IAPs P Pickford-A Jenkins (AVDS) review
+All papers and articles submitted by IAPs P Pickford-A van der Spuy (AVDS) review

 VOLUME 5 - COMMENTS RESPONSE REPORTComments and Response Report - CRR